KostasValeckas/PyLongslit/_sources/bias.rst.txt

 The ``"bootstrap_errors"`` parameter can be set to true in order to estimate the error on the master bias frame using bootstrap resampling.
-This is useful if you have a small number of bias frames, and want to estimate the error with a higher precission.
-However, the bootstrap resampling is computationally expensive, and takes a while - specially for larger detectors.
-Whether bootstrap resampling is necessary depends on the detector and your science case - if you do not need very high precission on the error, or if you know your detector has a stable bias level, you can mostly set ``"bootstrap_errors"`` to false.
+This is useful if you have a small number of bias frames, and want to estimate the error with a higher precision.
+However, the bootstrap resampling is computationally expensive, and takes a while - especially for larger detectors.
+Whether bootstrap resampling is necessary depends on the detector and your science case - if you do not need very high precision on the error, or if you know your detector has a stable bias level, you can mostly set ``"bootstrap_errors"`` to false.
 You can read more about how the software estimates errors in the :ref:`note on uncertainties <uncertainties>`.